 - Claustrophobic travelers.
-However, reconsider the questionable pleasancy of staring in the bulkhead wall.
+However, reconsider the questionable pleasance of staring in the bulkhead wall.

 - Easily disturbed voyagers.
 If you find reclining of the people in front of you frustrating, extra legroom could be a blessing for you.

 - People with laptops.
-If you don’t have money for Business Class, but still want to work on the flight, this will be much more manageable at an extra legroom seat.
+If you don’t have money for Business Class, but still want to work on the flight, this will be much more manageable with an extra legroom seat.

 - Frequent bathroom users.
 If you want to avoid the awkwardness of approaching your fellow travelers every time you need to squeeze out of your row just for the sake of using the lavatory or stretching your legs, the roomier part of the aircraft could help.

 - Families with children.
 The bulkhead row area will provide much more room for your playful kids, without the embarrassment of them messing up with the seats of passengers in front of you.
 For babies, even a bassinet could be mounted on the bulkhead wall.

 Whether it is worth paying for extra legroom will largely depend on your finances too.
 A smaller percentage of extra payment for a more pleasant flying experience could be a good investment.
 If you try to bid for a seat upgrade, experts suggest you try with 20 percent of your regular fare.

 How can I get free extra legroom seats?